-- A warning message will appear at the bottom of the Metadata / AFD panel. - See Figure 5.9 for an example.
+• A warning message will appear at the bottom of the Metadata / AFD panel.

 Here is a list of all possible messages that may be displayed and a description of the error or potential conflict.

 "Dolby Metadata/VLI line insertion conflict.
 Refer to the user manual."
 [Error in red]